dholifield/Graph-V5-Data/README.md

 There is currently no way to export the data which is something I'd like to add.
 For now, just stick to screenshots of the graphs.

 I hope to develop a full GUI in the future to make the program much more user-friendly.
+## What's on the Way
+When I find time, I hope to make a full GUI to make the program much easier to use.
+This will include things such as resetting the graph, save graph or data, data visibility, different graph modes, and potentially more.
+I also hope to make the serial data format more intuitive and with greater customization.
+Please let me know if there are any features you would like added!